-Roofing including roof space The roof space is accessed from ceiling hatch in landing.
-Insulation evident between joists.
-Solar panels have been installed to the rear pitch of the roof.
+Roofing including roof space ceiling hatch in hallway.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are pvc.
+Gutters and downpipes are PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls are of traditional cavity brick/block construction with rendered and synthetic stone finish.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Main walls appear to be of traditional cavity brick/block construction with a facing brick external finish. · Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are uvpc double glazed.
-The front and rear access doors are of composite timber construction.
-There are upvc French doors to the rear.
+Windows are replacement UPVC double glazed.
+There is a Velux double glazed timber window.
+There are UPVC patio doors to the balcony and the flat access door is timber.

 External decorations Visually inspected.
-Conservatories / porches NOT APPLICABLE Communal areas NOT APPLICABLE Garages and permanent outbuildings Visually inspected.
-The property benefits from a detached single car garage.
-Walls are of masonry construction below a pitched and tiled roof.
-Outside areas and boundaries Visually inspected.
-The property benefits from private garden ground to front, side and rear.
-There is off street parking/driveway.
-Site boundaries to the side and rear appear to be defined by timber fencing.
+External timbers are painted.